our-sinc-topo/visable-marketplace/README.md

 ## Processing
-1) make sure place is not in comma-seperated string
-2) if it is, then add comma-seperated string to list
-3) if it's in a list of places, get the first place in the list
+1) make sure place is not in comma-seperated string 1a) if it is, get the comma-seperated string (e.g. "San Francisco, CA") 1b) if it's in a list of places, get the first place in the list 1c) if it's not in a blacklist then consider it a place

-4) make sure place is a noun
+2) make sure place is a noun
-5) if it is, make sure's not a person
+2a) if it is, check if it's a person
+2b) if it is, check if it's preceded by a preposition, not a contraction, and not in a blacklist 2c) if it meets these criteria, then consider it to be a place

-6) make sure place isn't at the start of a sentence
-7) if it is, take additional steps to make sure it's not a standard, capitalized noun
+3) make sure place isn't at the start of a sentence 3a) if it is, take additional steps to make sure it's not a regular, capitalized noun 3b) check if it's not the name of a common noun or followed by "with", "on", "around", "through", or "at" 3c) if it is and also isn't in a blacklist then consider it a place